yeoman/generator-polymer/readme.md

 $ yo polymer:element button
 [?]
 Would you like to include constructor=””?
 No
 [?]
 Import to your index.html using HTML imports?
 No [?]
-Import any other elements into this new one? (e.g "button carousel") create app/elements/button.html
+Import other elements into this one? (e.g "another_element.html" or leave blank) create app/elements/button.html
 ```